-Peter M. Bower, senior lecturer in environmental science, joined the Barnard faculty in 1986.
+Peter M. Bower, research scholar in environmental science, joined the Barnard faculty in 1986 and retired in 2021.
 He is an environmental conservationist with academic degrees in geology and geochemistry.

 Dr. Bower is the developer of the Brownfield Action (BA) curriculum, which has been honored by the American Association of Colleges and Universities as a national SENCER model curriculum.
 This innovative curriculum includes a network-based, interactive, digital space and simulation, in which student "consulting companies" can explore and solve problems in environmental forensics.
 This project was developed in conjuction with the Columbia Center for New Media Teaching and Learning.